nextcloud/passman/README.md

 For more screenshots: [Click here](http://imgur.com/a/giKVt)

+## Encryption (server side)
+All passwords are encrypted client side AND server side.
+This means that if you move to another server you have to backup the following from config.php
+- `passwordsalt`
+- `secret`

 ## Code reviews
 If you have any improvements regarding our code.
 Please do the following